 4272.
 If an application submitted to the Special Permit Granting Authority does not contain adequate data, including field and laboratory measurement results and fully documented calculations, performed or certified by a professional geologist, hydrologist, soil scientist or Massachusetts engineer or other such consultant experienced in groundwater evaluation or hydrogeology or wastewater or toxic and hazardous waste, which verifies groundwater, surface water and drinking water supply information submitted in support of the application and inclusion of the subject land within Zone II or Zone III, whichever is proposed, the Special Permit Granting Authority may engage a professional geologist, hydrologist, soil scientist, or Massachusetts engineer or other such consultant experienced in groundwater evaluation or hydrogeology or wastewater or toxic and hazardous waste to perform analyses and prepare data necessary to provide the information required herein and shall charge the applicant for the cost of providing such information.
 The Special Permit Granting Authority shall provide the applicant with a statement of work performed and the cost thereof when charging an applicant hereunder.
-The Special Permit Granting Authority shall not engage such professional geologist, hydrologist, soil scientist, or Massachusetts engineer or other such consultant experienced in groundwater evaluation or hydrogeology or wastewater or toxic and hazardous waste unless it notifies the applicant that the information in the application is not in compliance and provides the applicant an opportunity to supplement the application with information prepared by a professional geologist, hydrologist, soil scientist, or Massachusetts engineer or such other consultant experienced in groundwater evaluation or hydrogeology or wastewater or toxic and hazardous waste approved by the Special Permit Granting Authority or is notified by the applicant that the applicant will not supplement the information.
+The Special Permit Granting Authority shall not engage such professional geologist, hydrologist, soil scientist, or Massachusetts engineer or other such consultant experienced in groundwater evaluation or hydrogeology or wastewater or toxic and hazardous waste unless it notifies the applicant that the information in the application is not in compliance and provides the applicant an opportunity to supplement the application with information prepared by a professional geologist, hydrologist, soil scientist, or Massachusetts engineer or such other consultant experienced in groundwater evaluation or hydrogeology or wastewater or toxic and hazardous waste approved by the Special Permit a.
+Each application for a Special Permit shall be filed with the Special Permit Granting Authority.
+The application, including any plans and accompanying text shall be sufficient to allow full evaluation of the proposed use on the Water Resource Protection Overlay District;

+Granting Authority or is notified by the applicant that the applicant will not supplement the information.